rich-iannone/splitr/README.md

 <y>
 ```

-Also, the 'grids' preset be set non-interactively like this:
+Also, the `grids` preset be set non-interactively like this:

 ```R
 dispersion_preset_add(type = 'grids', interactive = FALSE,